huntdatacenter/docs/docs/working-in-your-lab/technical-tools/mobaxterm.md

 ### 3.4 Add SSH key into Mobagent

-Make sure that SSH key is added into Mobagent:
+Check the list of Mobagent SSH keys and make sure that SSH key (`id_rsa` file) is included.
+If MobaXterm included the new key automatically, you can continue to the next step:

 ![mobaxterm_mobagent_keys](./images/mobaxterm_mobagent_add_key.png)